Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: Behavior Inducement to Control the Disease Spread

 \subsection{Solving the Optimization Problems}

 In this section, we consider the following scenario and use it as an example to demonstrate how to model and solve the optimization problem in \eqref{eq:orioptim}.
-Consider the scenario where the government wishes that, at the steady state after behavior inducement $(i^P, x_1^P)$, the percentage of infected people $i^P$ is no more than $i_m$ and the ratio of people taking risky behavior $x_1^P$ is at least $x_m$.
+Consider the scenario where the government wants to control the epidemic spread and reduce the impact on the economy and people’s mental health, that means, at the steady state after behavior inducement $(i^P, x_1^P)$, the percentage of infected people $i^P$ is no more than $i_m$ and the ratio of people taking risky behavior $x_1^P$ is at least $x_m$.
 That is, there are two constraints $0\leq i^P \le i_m$ and $1 \geq x_1^P \ge x_m$.
 Here, we assume that $0 \leq i_m \leq 1$ and $0 \leq x_m \leq 1$.

 As we assume that the infection rate $\beta$, the recovery rate $\gamma$, and the average degree of the networks $\bar{k}$ are fixed and cannot be changed, it is possible that we cannot find $\pmb{\delta}$ that can make the steady-state $(i^P, x_1^P)$ satisfy both constraints simultaneously.
 For example, from the analysis in Section \ref{sec:analysis}, when the infection rate is very high, it is unlikely to control the epidemic to a very small range while everyone goes out without any protective measures.
 Therefore, given $\beta_1$, $\gamma$ and $\bar{k}$, the first step is to determine if the two constraints $0\leq i^P \le i_m$ and $1 \geq x_1^P \ge x_m$ are \emph{feasible}, that is, if it is possible to find $\pmb{\delta}$ that make the steady state satisfy both constraints.
 Section \ref{sec:feasibilitytest} studies how to determine the feasibility of the two constraints.
 If they are feasible, Section \ref{sec:boundedconstraints} explains the details of the optimization problem and proposes a fast algorithm to solve it.
 If they are not feasible, Section \ref{subsec:general algor} studies how to reformulate the problem and let the steady state $(i^P, x_1^P)$ be as close as possible to the constraints.